ywxt/ywxt.github.io/books/our-secret-base/src/chapter_7.md

 She turned her head and found that the transparent mass of bugs had vanished.

-Had the astral leeches left after finishing their meal?
+Had the ghostly leeches left after finishing their meal?

 No, it's not the time to think about this now...